The 70s fashion decade was high-profile, high-octane, glamorous, and…unforgettable.

 Comprised of a matching jacket and pants, the front of the jacket had traditional denim topstitching and was adorned with pockets.

-Originating from sailor uniforms to mainstream fashion in the 1960s, the style peaked in popularity in the 1970s.
+Originating from sailor uniforms to mainstream fashion in the 1960s, the style peaked in popularity thanks to the 70s Rock fashion.

 Similar to loon pants but made of denim, Bellbottoms (also called Elephant bells) reached icon fashion status after Sonny and Cher showcased them in “The Sonny and Cher Comedy Hour.”